-A project Chief Technical Advisor (CTA) will have overall responsibility for Project implementation.
-The CTA will be assisted by a Global Project Coordinator/Technical Advisor; a Senior Public Health Advisor provided by WHO; and a Senior Policy Advisor provided by HCWH.
-The CTA will additionally be assisted by a Senior Expert on Healthcare Waste Management Systems; a Technology Development Expert (provided by the University of Dar Es Salaam Faculty of Mechanical and Chemical Engineering); and a Training Program Advisor (provided by the University of Illinois School of Public Health Great Lakes Center).
+Healthcare Waste Management Systems; a Technology Development Expert (provided by the University of Dar Es Salaam Department of Mechanical and Chemical Engineering); and a Training Program Advisor (provided by the University of Illinois School of Public Health Great Lakes Center).
 The above will constitute the Project Global Expert Team (GET).

 During the implementation of the Project, the Global Expert Team (GET) will provide technical and policy expertise and will have joint responsibility to assure that Project activities are successfully implemented.
-The GET will oversee global coordination and management under the overall policy direction provided of the Project Steering Committee (GPSC), the day-to-day guidance of the Chief Technical Advisor (CTA) and in consultation with the HCWH Senior Policy and WHO Advisors.
-The GET members include the Project CTA, the Project Coordinator/Technical Advisor, Senior Policy and Public Health Advisors from HCWH and WHO respectively, representatives of project partners from the University of Illinois Great Lake Center and the University of Dar es Salaam Faculty of Mechanical and Chemical Engineering, as well as the project's Senior Expert on Healthcare Waste Management Systems.
+The GET will oversee global coordination and management under the overall policy direction provided of the Project Steering Committee (GPSC), the day-to-day guidance of the Chief Technical Advisor (CTA) and in consultation with the HCWH and WHO Advisors.
+The GET members include the Project CTA, the Project Coordinator, Senior Advisors from HCWH and WHO, representatives of project partners from the University of Illinois, Great Lake Center and the University of Dar es Salaam Mechanical Engineering School, as well as the project's International Experts with expertise on best techniques and practices.